tryin2bdeveloper/Devops_Group5/usecases/usecase-4.md

 ### MAIN SUCCESS SCENARIO
 The request for population data is received.
-The report includes the number of people living in cities and rural areas for every country.
+The system includes the number from largest to smallest for every country report.
-The data is sorted correctly by population.
+The system is sorted correctly by population of data.
 The information is presented clearly for analysts to review.

 ### EXTENSIONS